nickolasdias/DataScienceEmProducao/README.md

 - Understand the motivation of the problem - What is the motivation for making this a sales prevision ?

+     * The CFO requested this solution during a monthly results meeting.

 - Understand the root cause of the problem - Why do it ?

+     * The CFO wants to know the bugdet of each store to make reforms.

 - Identify the project sponsor - Who's the stalkerholder ?

+     * The project sponsor is the CFO.

 - Understand the solution format - Granulality, for example.

-Using these points above, it was answered

-- The CFO requested this solution during a monthly results meeting.

-- The CFO wants to know the bugdet of each store to make reforms.

-- The project sponsor is the CFO.

-- The format solution is to make the predict of daily sales of each store in the next six weeks using predict methods.
+     * The format solution is to make the predict of daily sales of each store in the next six weeks using predict methods.

 # Module 02 - Data Description